A5t4t1ne/binja-libmatch-docs/README.md

-# BAA-documentation
+# BinaryNinja LibMatch documentation

-All the documentation stuff for the BAA.
+Documentation for the LibMatch plugin for Binary Ninja.

+> [!NOTE]
+> this is the repo for my bachelor thesis documentation, so there is a lot of non-functional information here

-Mainly contains all the typst files.
+Primarily contains all the typst files.